-This course for BIT majors includes a study of professional development and ethics.
-Students will develop skills necessary to function competently in the business world of information technology and professional organizations.
-Students also begin construction of a digital portfolio representing skills acquired and projects completed.
-Prerequisite: ITFN 2214 (C).
+This course focuses on the knowledge and skills students need to succeed in their careers and function competently in the workplace.
+Students will study theories and practices related to the social, ethical and professional issues facing computing and computing professionals.
+Students will also begin construction of a digital portfolio representing skills acquired and projects completed.
+Prerequisite: ITFN 2214 with a grade of C or higher and junior or senior standing.